 Industry-Specific Online Education Platforms

-In addition to the large platforms offering thousands of courses in a vast array of subjects, there are specialized platforms with subject or industry-specific learning opportunities.
+In addition to the large platforms offering thousands of courses in a vast array of subjects, there are specialized platforms with industry-specific learning opportunities.

 As the name implies, Microsoft Learn delivers completed free online courses to learn about Microsoft’s products and services.
 The courses are task-based using step-by-step tutorials and interactive coding with ways to track your progress and validate your coding.
 Products covered currently include Azure, Dynamics, Power Apps, Flow, with more to come.